-Taking risk with other people’s money.
-Naturally I am a huge risk taker, I win big or fail big.
+Taking the risk with other people’s money.
+Naturally, I am a huge risk taker, I win big or fail big.
 I don’t function well in mediocrity; I don’t bask on middle ground.
-I don’t think in terms of grey, but in shades of white of black.
+I don’t think in terms of grey but in shades of white of black.
 As a result, 99% of my failures muddle around this.

 Q 4.
 What makes you feel out of your comfort zone?
 What are your ways to handle these situations?

 The comfort zone is a dangerous place to be.
 No growth exists there.
-It’s actually wiser to mould your thrill, joy and happiness outside your comfort zone.
+It’s actually wiser to mold your thrill, joy, and happiness outside your comfort zone.